 It has the cool option to turn off the tweeter too.

-500 watts of power coming from the 2 X 10” speakers is PLENTY… Especially with a line out, it becomes very reliable and holds up well.
-And, can’t say enough about the, as some describe it, “loud to weight” ratio, 37 pounds folks… Old bassist friendly!
+500 watts of power coming from the 2 X 10” speakers is PLENTY… And with a line out, it becomes very reliable and holds up well.

 The weight to power, portability, sound, ease of operation, and overall quality are second to none.
 Plus, Neo magnets and class D amplifiers are leading the future of live music.

-It also works perfectly as a keyboard amp, so it has more than one use as well.
+It also works perfectly as a keyboard amp, so it’s super versatile as well.

 This might be the best class D combo amp on the market.
 The headroom is fantastic, the tone is full, the EQ is usefully stacked, it can be pushed hard, and the dirty channel is just a lot of fun.
 Plus: 2 x 10″ speakers and a switchable horn, that’s very quiet and doesn’t have that annoying hiss, and has a line out to your PA.
 This is a great combo amp that only weighs 37 pounds!